kaiko-ai/typedspark/README.rst

 * Improved readibility of the code
 * Typechecking, both during runtime and linting
+* Auto-complete of column names
-* Reduced number of magic strings referring to column names
+* Easy refactoring of column names
 * Easier unit testing through the generation of empty ``DataSet`` based on their schemas
 * Improved documentation of tables
-* Auto-complete of column names in Databricks notebooks

 Installation
 ============